Ceasing employment

 • termination by the employing parliamentarian

-For queries related to ceasing employment including advice on terminations contact PWSS.
+For queries related to ceasing employment, including advice on terminations, contact PWSS.
 You can also access the Employee Assistance Program.

 Resignation